isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 We consider that significantly less elegant with significantly less performance.

-For a truly strict reading of this rule (F.21), the exception isn't really an exception because it relies on in-out parameters, rather than the plain out parameters mentioned in the rule.
+For a truly strict reading of this rule (F.21), the exception isn’t really an exception because it relies on in-out parameters, rather than the plain out parameters mentioned in the rule.
 However, we prefer to be explicit, rather than subtle.

 ##### Note

-In many cases, it may be useful to return a specific, user-defined "Value or error" type.
+In many cases, it may be useful to return a specific, user-defined “Value or error” type.
 For example:

     struct